Workflow Steps

 Input parameters:

-• variable: a string being the workflow variable name or a map containing the name and optionally the type to coerce (needed e.g. if you want to set a bean registered type, or in shorthand to set an integer)
+variable: a string being the workflow variable name or a map containing thenameand optionally thetypeto coerce (needed e.g. if you want to set a bean registered type, or in shorthand to set aninteger)task: boolean to indicate that value should be treated as a task or task ID to wait on and take its resultvalue: the expression to wait on and optionally set

-Output return value: the value once available if a variable is not being set, or if a variable is being set the output from the previous step or null if this is the first step
+or if a variable is being set the output from the previous step or null if this is the first step

 load